Difference Between Entrepreneurship and Small Business

 While in proprietorship, an individual runs, operate and owns the business.
 He/she is liable for every loss and profit.

-The owners of small businesses are usually content with the niche and type of business.
+The owners of small businesses are content with the niche and type of business.
 They do not explore or look forward to new opportunities.

 The expansion of small businesses remains small or medium throughout.
 A small business may have employees less than 50.
 The owner or individual controls every decision of a small business.